 2. Wait to Test

 If you have not taken the test, get your study plan underway before you start testing.
-Avoid taking a real LSAT just to see where you stand; use an old, official LSAT exam for this purpose instead.
+Avoid taking an actual LSAT just to see where you stand; use an old, official LSAT exam for this purpose instead.
 Not only will this save you a ton of money, but you also won’t risk sending a lower score to your prospective law school options.

 See the Top LSAT Review Courses